The Complete Guide to Pin Parvati Pass Trek

 When you’re working your muscles a lot, you need to keep them loose and flexible.
 For this, you can do some stretching exercises – stretch your hamstrings, quadriceps, hip flexors, lower back muscles and shoulders regularly.
 Carrying a backpack, however light, can become a strain after a while.
 These exercises will help you to be in good shape before the trek.

-- Trekking shoes: The Pin Parvati trail with it’s loose mud, moraines, scree and glaciers requires you to have a shoe with good sole grip and high ankle support for steep climbs.
+- Trekking shoes: The Pin Parvati trail with it's loose mud, moraines, scree and glaciers requires you to have a shoe with good sole grip and high ankle support for steep climbs.
 You can watch this video to help you choose the right trekking shoe.
-You can get Forclaz 600 from Decathlon.

 - Backpack (40-60 litres): A backpack with sturdy straps and a supporting frame.
 A rain cover for backpack is essential.
 Parvati Valley, especially, is prone to rain showers.

-Carry a poncho as well since you might face rain while trekking through Parvati Valley.
+Carry a poncho as well since you might face rain while trekking through Parvati valley.

 - Three warm layers: Here's a video on how you can layer yourself.

 - Three trek pants: Wear one pair and carry one pair.
 This should be enough.
 But your pants could get wet while sliding, so carry an extra pair.
+Denim/jeans and shorts are not suitable for trekking.

 - Thermals: Carry thermals to keep warm at night.
 Keep them fresh.
 Don't wear them while trekking.